scott-davidjones/tableToCsv/README.md

-# jQuery Tabel to CSV plugin
+# jQuery Table to CSV plugin

 A simple, lightweight jQuery plugin for reading a table and outputting its data as a csv file.
+This plugin was created to allow more flexability with downloading straight from JavaScript and allows the user to specif a name, fiel extensiona and if table headers should be outputted.

 ## Instalation

-Include script *after* the jQuery library (unless you are packaging scripts somehow else):
+Include script *after* the jQuery library (unless you are packaging scripts some other way):

 ```html
 <script src="/path/to/jquery.cookie.js"></script>